 - 1.1 The Greater London Authority (GLA) is the strategic authority for London and supports the Mayor and the London Assembly in delivering their respective responsibilities and functions.
-The GLA's five functional bodies are its principal delivery arms: the Mayor's Office for Policing and Crime (MOPAC), overseeing the work of the Metropolitan Police Service (MPS); the London Fire Commissioner (LFC); Transport for London (TfL); the London Legacy Development Corporation (LLDC) and the Old Oak and Park Royal Development Corporation (OPDC). - 1.2 The purpose of this document is to consult the London Assembly, functional bodies, London Boroughs, the Common Council of the City of London and other interested parties, such as the business community, on the Mayor's proposed revenue budget and draft capital spending plan for 2021-22. - 1.3 For the seven "constituent bodies" (the Mayor, Assembly and the five functional bodies), the Mayor puts forward separate "component budgets" relating to the amount needed to balance each body's respective revenue expenditure, after allowing for revenue grants from the Government and retained business rates, where relevant.
+The GLA's five functional bodies are its principal delivery arms: the Mayor's Office for Policing and Crime (MOPAC), overseeing the work of the Metropolitan Police Service (MPS); the London Fire Commissioner (LFC); Transport for London (TfL); the London Legacy Development Corporation (LLDC) and the Old Oak and Park Royal Development Corporation (OPDC). - 1.2 The purpose of this document is to explain the Mayor's Draft Consolidated Budget for 2021-22 ("Budget") and draft Capital Spending Plan.
+The Mayor has previously consulted the London Assembly, functional bodies, London Boroughs, the Common Council of the City of London and other interested parties, such as the business community, on his budget proposals in the GLA Group Budget Proposals and Precepts 2021-22 consultation document published in December 2020.
+This document set out the Mayor's proposed revenue budget and draft capital spending plan for 2021-22. - 1.3 For the seven "constituent bodies" (the Mayor, Assembly and the five functional bodies), the Mayor puts forward separate "component budgets" relating to the amount needed to balance each body's respective revenue expenditure, after allowing for revenue grants from the Government and retained business rates, where relevant.
 This is known as the "component council tax requirement".
-The aggregate of these seven "component" budgets gives the GLA Group Budget and the proposed figure of the GLA precept, known as the "consolidated council tax requirement". - 1.4 The Mayor's key objective in this Budget is to support London's recovery, including through the delivery of the missions set out by the London Recovery Board; these are listed in the next section of this document.
+The aggregate of these seven "component" budgets gives the GLA Group Budget and the proposed figure of the GLA precept, known as the "consolidated council tax requirement". - 1.4 The Mayor's key objective in this Budget is to support London's recovery from the impact of COVID-19, including through the delivery of the missions set out by the London Recovery Board; these are listed in the next section of this document.
 The key deliverables in this Budget are set out in the relevant section for each of the constituent bodies.
 The impact of the pandemic has been referred to in the sections related to each functional body. - 1.5 The coronavirus pandemic has continued to have a detrimental impact on people's lives globally.
 London's economy has suffered greatly.
 All parts of the GLA Group have been supporting various initiatives at significant additional cost to date.
 The Government has not fully reimbursed the GLA Group, leaving these unmet costs as added financial pressures that weigh on this budget.
 In addition, there is a significant forecast loss of income from business rates and council tax.
-It was necessary, as set out in the Mayor's Budget Guidance, published in June 2020, to revise and repurpose both the 2020-21 and 2021-22 budgets to identify savings of £493 million, based on the most likely scenario of income losses, which is still regarded as an appropriate basis for determining the funding allocations set out in this consultation budget.
+It was necessary, as set out in the Mayor's Budget Guidance, published in June 2020, to revise and repurpose both the 2020-21 and 2021-22 budgets to identify savings of £493 million, based on the most likely scenario of income losses, which is still regarded as an appropriate basis for determining the funding allocations set out in this draft Budget.